pendo-io/pendo-mobile-sdk/android/pnddocs/rnn-android.md

 5.  #### Using ProGuard

-    For whom is using ProGuard(D8/DX only) to perform compile-time code optimization and have `proguard-android-optimize.txt`, add the following in the optimizations code line:
+ - If you are using **ProGuard(D8/DX only)** to perform compile-time code optimization and have`proguard-android-optimize.txt`, add the following in the optimizations code line:
 `!code/allocation/variable`
 Your optimizations line should look like this:
 `-optimizations *other optimizations*,!code/allocation/variable`

 -------------